nonewja063/nonewja063/README.md

   - Prepare performance data of 4G and 5G networks, consisting of 170 million records to train a machine learning model using time series forecasting (prophet , python)
   - Plot data for neighboring cell sites in a 4G network on a map (streamlit , pydeck , python)
   - Create reports and dashboards in PowerBI (DAX)
-  - ETL process for multiple source databases (python)
+  - ETL process for multiple source (python)
   - Create a web-based support team monitoring system using Django, and create REST API for support team using Django rest framework (python)
 <br /><br />